Refinitiv/Real-Time-SDK/Java/Eta/README.md

     - A transport-level API allowing for connectivity using TCP, HTTP, HTTPS, sockets, reliable and unreliable UDP multicast, and Shared Memory.
     - OMM Encoder and Decoders, allowing full use of all OMM constructs and messages.

-	-*Transport and Encoder/Decoders are available in all Transport API distributions, with stub implementations available on GitHub.*
 - RMTES Support.
-      Several structures and functions can be used to process RMTES content and convert to several Unicode formats for interpretation.
+	-	Several structures and functions can be used to process RMTES content and convert to several Unicode formats for interpretation.

 	  -*Available in all Transport API distributions as part of binary libraries.*
 - Open Source performance tools:
-      Allow users to measure the performance through their system.
+	-	Allow users to measure the performance through their system.
 Customers can modify the tools to suit their specific needs.
 These are found in the Value Add portion of this package.

 	  -*Available in the full Transport API distribution and on GitHub*
 - Open Source value added helpers: